Psychosis can be caused by a:

 Psychological causes of psychosis

-Psychosis can sometimes be part of a specific mental health condition.
+Psychosis can sometimes be part of a specific mental health difficulty such as:

 - the type of psychotic episode that happens